 Similar to The Best A24 Movies – The Farewell Review: A Comforting Cinema with a harsh tang

 ‘A Ghost Story‘ most certainly proves to be a challenging watch.
 It tackles viewers with an unusual cinematic discourse and altruistic ideas.
-The premise’s boldness and innate mysticism furnish Lowery (who recently made The Green Knight) with an opportunity to mingle around more abstract and philosophical themes such as our connection with the past and the power of our memories.
+The premise’s boldness and innate mysticism allow Lowery (who recently made The Green Knight) to mix together more abstract and philosophical themes, such as our connection with the past and the power of our memories.

-The plot, which I personally found to be quite complex, offers a connection of sorts between the three timelines of time and space: past, present, and future.
+The plot, which I found pretty complex, offers a connection between the three timelines of time and space: past, present, and future.
 It is not descriptive or decrypt but accessible and universal enough to be relatable and appreciable.
 Measuring the experience of the ghost in the movie to your own might be an exacting exercise but surely yields fruitful results.

 Similar to The Best A24 Movies – A GHOST STORY : AN EXISTENTIAL POETRY ON FEATHERBED OF GRIEF